kiba/Writings/dreamwalker/chp1_a_dreamer.md

 It was the horde.

 I hit my foot against a tree, sending pain upward.
 I didn't stop.
-A slip there, a stabbing pain in my left arm, with a rock in my shoe.
+A slip there, a stabbing pain in my left arm, and a tiny rock in my shoe.

 It didn't matter.
 I just kept running.